-Bring Your Own Device allows students, parents, staff and guests to utilize technology devices at specified times during the instructional day to enhance the learning experience.
-Examples of the types of technology which can be used are Windows laptops/tablets,
+Bring Your Own Device allows students, parents, staff, and guests to utilize technology devices at specified times during the instructional day to enhance the learning experience, subject to requirements set out in the District's Network Security Standards.
+Examples of the types of technology which can be used are Windows laptops/tablets, at https://digital.dadeschools.net

 Mac laptops, Android tablets, and iPads.
-More information about the BYOD program as well as minimum device specifications for those that are considering purchasing a device can be found at https://digital.dadeschools.net
+More information about the BYOD program as well as minimum device specifications for those that are considering purchasing a device can be found